 The certificates follows X.509 standard and the infrastructure is analogous to Public Key Infrastructure.

 Hyperledger Fabric also provides the facility to implement any other method to establish identity.

 Once a network has been setup, and smart contracts have been installed, the following chain of events occur for a successful event.

 Hyperledger Foundation also provides two pluggable tools to speed up development.

 Hyperledger Composer: The smart contracts (chain code) which contain the business logic can be developed using Composer and deployed as a packaged bna (business network archive) file.
-The integrated modelling language provided considerably speeds up development.
-Moreover, Composer helps in easy development of rest server to interact with the network.
+The integrated modeling language provided considerably speeds up development.
+Moreover, Composer helps in the easy development of the rest server to interact with the network.

 Hyperledger Explorer: This tool can be integrated with a running blockchain network to have a blockchain explorer functionality.
-The tool provides a view only access to all blocks as well as other information about the network.
+The tool provides view-only access to all blocks as well as other information about the network.
 The transaction data, however, remains encrypted.